 CPAs are recognized as fiduciaries, which means they have a legal duty and power to act on behalf of their clients.
-They are also bound by law to operate in the best interest of their clients, while non-CPA accountants are not considered to be fiduciaries to their clients.
-They are expected to comply with a strict code of ethics and to meet the standards set by their profession.
+They are also bound by law to operate in the best interest of their clients, while non-CPA accountants are not considered fiduciaries to their clients.
+They are expected to comply with a strict code of ethics and to meet their profession’s standards.

 Represent You in Tax Court

 If you have to appear in Tax Court, you can either represent yourself or choose a qualified representative, which includes a licensed CPA or tax lawyer.
 Non-CPA accountants are ineligible to represent a client before the IRS.